Bombardier sees delays in joint-venture with Russia's Rostec

-TORONTO, March 21 (Reuters) - Canadian plane and train maker Bombardier Inc said on Friday that possible sanctions by Canada and other western countries against Russia probably will delay its planned joint-venture deal with Rostec, the Russian state-owned industrial and defense conglomerate.
+TORONTO (Reuters) - Canadian plane and train maker Bombardier Inc (BBDb.TO) said on Friday that possible sanctions by Canada and other western countries against Russia probably will delay its planned joint-venture deal with Rostec, the Russian state-owned industrial and defense conglomerate.

 The United States, Canada and European Union are in the process of imposing sanctions on Russian President Vladimir Putin’s close allies over the annexation of Ukraine’s Crimea and have warned of more moves that would target major sectors of the Russian economy.